jplorandi/draft-js-plugins-base-plugin/README.md

 A base draft-js plugin to create your own plugins.

-Will support toolbar components, rendering decorator, blockRendermap override, and import/export functionality, all in one place.
+Supports toolbar components, rendering decorator, blockRendermap override, all in one place.

-Presently it's only a peer review project.
+TODO: import/export functionality